null

 It is essential to know when a bully stick becomes a choking hazard.
 Discard the stick when it shrinks to about 2.5-3 inches.
 It can then be easily swallowed whole, posing a significant risk of getting stuck in your dog’s throat.

-Supervising your dog while they chews is crucial.
+Supervising your dog while they chew is crucial.
 This allows you to quickly identify when the stick is getting too small and needs to be taken bully stick away.
+If your dog does not finish the bully stick in one sitting, store the leftover portion properly to maintain freshness and safety for subsequent use.
 Bully stick holders can further enhance safety by securing the stick and preventing your dog from swallowing it whole.

 Power chewers require extra caution.
-They can quickly chew through bully sticks, increasing the choking risk if the stick is too small.
+They can quickly chew through bully sticks, increasing the risk of choking if the stick is too small.
 Always choose a bully stick appropriate for your dog’s size and chewing strength to minimize risks.

 Signs of Wear and Tear on Bully Sticks